David-Ingraham/ContainerLabsProjects/ansible-bgp-containerlab/README.md

 # BGP Lab with ContainerLab and Automation

 Network automation lab demonstrating BGP configuration between FRR and GoBGP routers using Ansible and gRPC.
-Includes a multicast-ready topology with source and receiver networks.

 ## Directory Structure